tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 please treat it as such. maybe it will still help you understand through a compilers lens.

+we're going to compile micrograd neural nets into C++

 ## intro to the expression builder

 the way the expression builder works right now looks like a slightly more